ryandotnet/ryandotnet/README.md

 - ⚡ Fun fact: ...
 -->

-🚀 Working on proxification software to optimise network routing and reduce packet latency
+🚀 I'm currently working on proxification software to optimise network routing and reduce packet latency.
-🌱 Currently learning TypeScript & Rust
+🌱 I'm currently learning TypeScript & Rust.
-👬 Looking to collaborate on any projects with a preference towards .NET & Rust
+👬 I'm looking to collaborate on any projects with a preference towards .NET & Rust.